EmineTopcu/ArmsRace/README.md

 # ArmsRace
 Bats versus moths

-A simulation of the evolutionary arms race between bats and moths
+A simplified simulation of the evolutionary arms race between bats and moths in R